 EXPORTS DllCanUnloadNow = DllCanUnloadNow@0 DllGetClassObject = DllGetClassObject@12 DllRegisterServer = DllRegisterServer@0 DllUnregisterServer = DllUnregisterServer@0

-In addition to creating a DLL, the –shared
+In addition to creating a DLL, the –shared option also

 creates an import library.
 The import library name is derived from the